Myriane Houplain: Career

 In the 2017 French legislative election, Houplain was the substitute for Ludovic Pajot.
-She replaced Pajot as a MP after he was elected mayor of Bruay-la-Buissière.
+She replaced Pajot as an MP after he was elected mayor of Bruay-la-Buissière.

 She left the National Rally in 2022.
 She sought re-election in the 2022 French legislative election under the Reconquête banner.
 She was eliminated in the first round, losing her seat.
 The seat was won by National Rally candidate Thierry Frappé in the second round.